pondersource/nextcloud-mfa-awareness/README.md

 cd server
 git submodule update --init
 composer install
+check branches for submodules with .gitmodules check the maximum version of nextcloud inside `files_accesscontrol` and `mfaverifiedzone` and `user_saml` and `mfachecker` apps.
+The maximum supported version of nextclude for apps is inside `appinfi/info.xml` and version of Nextcloud is inside `server/version.php`
+Copy all init files started wih `init-nc2-*` to server folder.
+(For correctly mounting)

 cd ../servers
 ./setup-saml.sh

+for cleaning created docker containers use ./clean.sh
 ```

 Now use the exposed port 5800 of the Firefox tester container as a browser-inside-the-browser to visit